 Are you worried your daughter is overly concerned with her weight?
 You’re not alone.
 Studies have shows teenage girls are dissatisfied with their bodies at a rate ranging from 50% to as high as 90%.
-It’s really distressing to think that many adolescents feel preoccupied with wishing they looked better.
+It’s distressing to think that many adolescents feel preoccupied with wishing they looked different.

 There is a big difference between teenagers who do not like their bodies, and those who go a step further.
 Some may not like what they see, but they still wear swimsuits, eat normally, exercise appropriately, and do not complain about themselves too often.
 Other girls are regularly trying to diet, and feel very self-conscious in certain attire.

 I had a college roommate who was as beautiful and fit as could be.
 We went to school in Tucson, Arizona and it was dreadfully hot every Fall when we’d start classes.
 Despite this, I never once saw her wear anything besides pants.
 When I asked her about this she said it’s because her legs looked fat, and that they would never look as good as they had when she was a ballerina in high school.
 As a result she created a rule for herself that she was not allowed to show her legs under any circumstances.
 She ultimately created more and more rules for herself until she had imprisoned herself in the trap of anorexia.
 It was heartbreaking.